LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Related Work

 \subsection{LLM-based Code Completion}

 Code completion is an important functionality in modern IDEs and editors.
 Historically, researchers have explored statistical models \cite{nguyen2015graph, raychev2014code}.
 With the advent in natural language processing, researchers have embraced deep learning for code completion \cite{svyatkovskiy2020intellicode, le2022coderl} because they are similar in token-based prediction.
-To explore the capability of code completion tools driven by large language models (LLMs) \cite{ugare2024improving, guo2022unixcoder, copilot}, numerous evaluations of LLMs have been proposed.
+To explore the capability of code completion tools driven by LLMs \cite{ugare2024improving, guo2022unixcoder, copilot}, numerous evaluations of LLMs have been proposed.
 Ciniselli et al. \cite{ciniselli2021empiricaltransformer, ciniselli2021empiricalbert} conducted a large-scale study exploring the accuracies of state-of-the-art Transformer-based models in supporting code completion at various granularity levels, from single tokens to entire code segments.
 Zeng et al. \cite{zeng2022extensive} found that pre-trained models significantly outperform non-pre-trained state-of-the-art techniques in program understanding tasks.
 They also reveal that no single pre-trained model dominates across all tasks.
 Xu et al. \cite{xu2022systematic} evaluated the performance of LLMs on the HumanEval dataset.
 Ding et al. \cite{ding2023static} identified undefined names and unused variables as the most common errors produced by language models in Python code completions.
 Izadi et al. \cite{izadi2024language} evaluated the LLMs using real auto-completion usage data across 12 languages.
-They found that incorrect function name predictions, were prevalent, accounting for 23\% of all token-level errors errors.
+They found that incorrect function name predictions, were prevalent, accounting for 23\% of all token-level errors.
 Besides, Liu et al. \cite{liu2024your} proposed EvaluPlus, which benchmarks the functional correctness of LLM-synthesized code using test cases.
 In addition to accuracy concerns, LLM-based approaches face issues such as security vulnerabilities and hallucinations.
 Sallou et al. \cite{sallou2024breaking} explored threats posed by LLMs, including unpredictability in model evolution, data leakage, and reproducibility.
 Liu et al. \cite{liu2024exploring} categorized the hallucinations brought by LLM-generated code.
-More notably, Wu et al. \cite{wu2024versicode} introduced VersiCode, the pioneering dataset aimed at evaluating the capability of large language models in generating verifiable code tailored to specific library versions.